tytydraco/yessleep/out/We_Were_Trapped_In_An_Abandoned_Suburb_Pt1.md

 When we got close enough for our flashlight beams to reach the place, it dawned on us that the buildings were the abandoned houses of that unfinished suburb, including the one we had just run from.

-We had walked in a straight line for nearly two hours and came back to 52 Magnolia Way.
+We walked in a straight line for nearly two hours and came back to 52 Magnolia Way.